tendermint/tendermint/spec/abci++/abci++_methods.md

 * **Usage**:
     * [**Required**] The core method of the application.
+    * `DeliverTx` is called once for each transaction in the block.
     * When `DeliverTx` is called, the application must execute the transaction deterministically in full before returning control to Tendermint.
-Alternatively, it can apply the candidate state corresponding to the same block previously executed via `PrepareProposal` or `ProcessProposal`.
-(ToDo @sergio-mena is this correct?)
+    * Alternatively, the application can apply a candidate state corresponding to the same block previously executed via `PrepareProposal` or `ProcessProposal` any time between the calls to `BeginBlock`, the various calls to `DeliverTx` and `EndBlock`.
     * `ResponseDeliverTx.Code == 0` only if the transaction is fully valid.